 Autumn is a spectacular time to explore Scotland's cultural cities and rugged scenery.
 The weather is becoming crisp and cool, and you can say goodbye to the bothersome gnats, called midges, that disappear with the last hints of summer.
 In other words, this is the perfect time for romantic road trips—with lower rates for luxury resorts—while golfers, hikers, and wildlife-seekers have plenty of options.

 Scotland quiets down this month, letting visitors take advantage of low rates and light crowds in Glasgow and Edinburgh.
-Better yet, pair your city excursion with a scenic road trip in the Scottish countryside (or isles) for invigorating hikes, whiskey tasting, and castle spotting—all capped with cozy autumn evenings, perhaps by the fire.
+Better yet, pair your city excursion with a scenic road trip in the Scottish countryside (or isles) for invigorating hikes, whisky tasting, and castle spotting—all capped with cozy autumn evenings, perhaps by the fire.

 With short days and long, cozy nights, December is an atmospheric time in Glasgow and Edinburgh with traditional festivities and Christmas markets.
-Elsewhere, this is one of the quietest (and cheapest) times of the year to enjoy Scotland's beauty on a scenic road trip, whether you prefer wildlife and whiskey tasting in the northern Highlands or cliff walks and seafood on the rugged west coast.
+Elsewhere, this is one of the quietest (and cheapest) times of the year to enjoy Scotland's beauty on a scenic road trip, whether you prefer wildlife and whisky tasting in the northern Highlands or cliff walks and seafood on the rugged west coast.